bryjcannon/Qontextualize/CONTRIBUTING.md

 - Organize properties consistently
 - Use flexbox/grid for layouts

+### Environment Setup

+1. Copy `.env.example` to `.env`
+2. Fill in your API keys and other configuration values
+3. Never commit the `.env` file to version control

 ## Testing - some potential steps

 - Write unit tests for new features